gohugoio/hugo/docs/content/content/multilingual.md

 toc: true
 ---

-Since version 0.16, Hugo supports a native Multilingual mode.
-You define the languages to render as such:
+Since version 0.17, Hugo supports a native Multilingual mode.
+In your top-level `config.yaml` (or equivalent), you define the available languages in a `Multilingual` section such as:

 ```
 Multilingual: